techidaily/site-windows11/source/_posts/slowing-down-the-high-life-excess-in-windowed-worlds.md

  It doesn't matter if it's a large or small amount on that single stick, it seems High on Life is a little more prone to crashing on one stick rather than multiple.

  It's unknown what causes this error, or if it will be patched.
-Check our guide on[how to check your installed RAM](https://www.makeuseof.com/windows-check-installed-ram-available-ram-slots/) if you're unsure.
+Check our guide on [how to check your installed RAM](https://www.makeuseof.com/windows-check-installed-ram-available-ram-slots/) if you're unsure.

 ## 2\.
 Verify High on Life's Local Game Files